dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: SignalMask const* getSignalMask() const

+    Returns platform-specific configuration for configuring signal masks for the process.

+    Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: RemoteIO *getRemoteIO()

+    Returns platform-specific configuration for configuring remote IO for the process.

+    Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: RemoteIO const* getRemoteIO() const

+    Returns platform-specific configuration for configuring remote IO for the process.

+    Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: MemoryUsage *getMemoryUsage()

+    Returns platform-specific configuration for configuring memory usage for the process.

+    Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: MemoryUsage const* getMemoryUsage() const

+    Returns platform-specific configuration for configuring memory usage for the process.

+    Returns `nullptr`, if the specified feature is unsupported on the current platform.

+  .. cpp:function:: ProcControlAPI::err_t getLastError() const
+  .. cpp:function:: const char* getLastErrorMsg() const

+  .. cpp:function:: ExecFileInfo* getExecutableInfo() const

-  .. cpp:class:: mem_perm
+.. cpp:class:: Process::mem_perm

   Represents general memory page permission for the given memory page in the process.

   .. cpp:function:: mem_perm()

     Initializes permissions to non-readable, non-writable, and non-executable.

   .. cpp:function:: mem_perm(bool r, bool w, bool x)

     Initializes permissions for reading, `r`, writing, `w`, and execution, `x`.

   .. cpp:function:: bool getR() const

     Returns ``true`` if the memory page is readable

   .. cpp:function:: bool getW() const

     Returns ``true`` if the memory page is writable

   .. cpp:function:: bool getX() const

     Returns ``true`` if the memory page is executable

   .. cpp:function:: bool isNone() const

     Returns ``true`` if the memory page is not accessible

   .. cpp:function:: bool isR() const

     Returns ``true`` if the memory page is readable

   .. cpp:function:: bool isX() const

     Returns ``true`` if the memory page is executable

   .. cpp:function:: bool isRW() const

     Returns ``true`` if the memory page is readable and writable

   .. cpp:function:: bool isRX() const

     Returns ``true`` if the memory page is readable and executable

   .. cpp:function:: bool isRWX() const

     Returns ``true`` if the memory page is readable, writable, and executable

   .. cpp:function:: mem_perm& setR()

     Make the memory page readable.
 Returns a reference to itself.

   .. cpp:function:: mem_perm& setW()

     Make the memory page writable.
 Returns a reference to itself.

   .. cpp:function:: mem_perm& setX()

     Make the memory page executable.
 Returns a reference to itself.

   .. cpp:function:: mem_perm& clrR()

     Make the memory page unreadable.
 Returns a reference to itself.

   .. cpp:function:: mem_perm& clrW()

     Make the memory page unwritable.
 Returns a reference to itself.

   .. cpp:function:: mem_perm& clrX()

     Make the memory page unexecutable.
 Returns a reference to itself.

   .. cpp:function:: bool operator<(const mem_perm& p) const

     Permissions are comparable in the sense that read, write, and execute permissions encode to the values in :cpp:var:`Breakpoint::BP_R`, :cpp:var:`Breakpoint::BP_W`, and :cpp:var:`Breakpoint::BP_X`, respectively.

   .. cpp:function:: std::string getPermName()

     Returns a string representation of the permissions.

+.. cpp:enum:: Process::thread_mode_t

+  .. cpp:enumerator:: NoThreads
+  .. cpp:enumerator:: GeneratorThreading
+  .. cpp:enumerator:: HandlerThreading
+  .. cpp:enumerator:: CallbackThreading

+.. cpp:enum:: Process::cb_action_t

+  **Event Management**

+  .. cpp:enumerator:: cbDefault
+  .. cpp:enumerator:: cbThreadContinue
+  .. cpp:enumerator:: cbThreadStop
-.. cpp:class:: RegisterPool
+  .. cpp:enumerator:: cbProcContinue

-  A collection of registers used to get or set all registers in a :cpp:class:`Thread` at once.

-  .. cpp:class:: iterator
+  .. cpp:enumerator:: cbProcStop

-    Helper class modelling the C++ `LegacyForwardIterator <https://en.cppreference.com/w/cpp/named_req/ForwardIterator>`_ concept.

-    The underlying ``value_type`` is :cpp:texpr:`std::pair<Dyninst::MachRegister, Dyninst::MachRegisterVal>`.
+    The return type for callback functions registered through :cpp:func:`registerEventCallback`.
+    A callback function can specify whether the thread or process associated with its event should be stopped or continued by respectively returning ``cbThreadContinue``, ``cbThreadStop``, ``cbProcContinue``, or ``cbProcStop``. ``cbDefault`` returns a Process and Thread to the original state before the event occurred.

-  .. cpp:class:: const_iterator
+.. cpp:struct:: Process::cb_ret_t

-    A ``const`` version of :cpp:class:`iterator`.

-  .. cpp:function:: iterator begin()

-    Returns a ``const`` iterator pointing to the beginning of the pool.

-  .. cpp:function:: const_iterator begin() const

-    Returns an iterator pointing to the beginning of the pool.

-  .. cpp:function:: iterator end()

-    Returns an iterator marking the end of the pool.

-  .. cpp:function:: const_iterator end() const

-    Returns a ``const`` iterator marking the end of the pool.

-  .. cpp:function:: size_t size() const

-    Returns the number of elements in the pool.

-  .. cpp:function:: const_iterator find(Dyninst::MachRegister r) const

-    Returns an iterator that points to the element in the register pool that equals register ``r``.
-If not found, then returns :cpp:func:`end()`.
+  Some events, such as process spawn or thread create involve two processes or threads.
+In this case the ProcControlAPI user can specify a :cpp:class`cb_action_t` value for both the parent and child.

-  .. cpp:function:: Dyninst::MachRegisterVal& operator[](Dyninst::MachRegister r)
+  .. cpp:function:: cb_ret_t(cb_action_t p)

-    Returns a reference to the value associated with the register ``r`` in this register pool.

-    If ``r`` is not found, a default :cpp:type:`Dyninst::MachRegisterVal` is created and returned.

-  .. cpp:function:: Dyninst::MachRegisterVal const& operator[](Dyninst::MachRegister r) const
+  .. cpp:function:: cb_ret_t(cb_action_t p, cb_action_t c)

-    Returns a reference to the value associated with the register ``r`` in this register pool.

-    If ``r`` is not found, a default :cpp:type:`Dyninst::MachRegisterVal` is created and returned.
+  .. cpp:member:: cb_action_t parent
+  .. cpp:member:: cb_action_t child

-.. cpp:class:: Thread
+.. cpp:class:: Thread : public boost::enable_shared_from_this<Thread>

   Represents a single thread of execution in the target process.
 Any :cpp:class:`Process` has `at least` one Thread, and multi-threaded target processes may have more.
 Each Thread has an